lacti/async-on-js-py/PITCHME.md

 ```

 - We should create a loop explicitly.
-- *prepare* codes would not be executed until *(3)*.*
+- *prepare* codes would not be executed until *(3)*.

 ---
 @title[Javascript eventloop]

+#### EventLoop in python

 ![python-eventloop](images/python_internal.mmd.png)

 ---
 @title[Javascript vs Python]

-### Javascript (nodejs)
+- Javascript (nodejs)
   - Based on EventLoop engine.
   - Designed almost libraries to be asynchronous.

-### Python
+- Python
   - Supported async/await lately.
   - Few libraries supports `asyncio`
   - And often have their own future-promise.
   - Still use more multi-process architecture for performance.

 ---
 @title[Performance]